fyrworx4/old-fyrworx4.github.io/_posts/08-red-vs-blue/2021-11-03-red-vs-blue.md

 Red vs. Blue was a very large project that took many hours to accomplish.
 But many of those hours were from the last two weeks before the event.
 I wished that we started earlier, because towards the competition, I had to start pinging everyone on Discord to update the team on the statuses on the boxes.

 Personally, it gave me some insight on how to manage and delegate tasks.
 Working on Red vs. Blue has taught me a lot about patience and how to make sure that everyone's on the same page.

+Also, we need to be more clear on what the objectives are.
+We tend to overestimate the skill level of our members, so we need to remind ourselves that simple tasks such as disabling SMBv1 is not as clear and cut as we might think.

+But this is a unique opportunity that nobody else receives outside of CCDC/CPTC.
+A great start to Red vs. Blue, but we can do better.